-In the days immediately prior to the start of war in August 1914 Milne was instructed to monitor the whereabouts of two German warships in the
+In the days immediately before the start of the war in August 1914, Milne was instructed to monitor the whereabouts of two German warships in the

 region commanded by Admiral Wilhelm Souchon, the cruisers SMS Goeben and SMS Breslau.

-Milne reported seeing the cruisers on 4 August, a mere matter of hours prior to the expiration of the British ultimatum to Germany at midnight.
+Milne reported seeing the cruisers on 4 August, a mere matter of hours before the expiration of the British ultimatum to Germany at midnight.

-Instead of taking action on his own account he permitted the two cruisers to escape to the Dardanelles - with significant consequences for Turkey's
+Instead of taking action on his account, he permitted the two cruisers to escape to the Dardanelles - with significant consequences for Turkey's

 subsequent decision to enter the war against the Allied powers.